-SENASA and ARSA have made significant progress in expediting import procedures with the introduction of on-line options for requesting import permits, sanitary authorizations of imported raw materials, etc. that provides immediate electronic delivery to ports of entry.
+SENASA and ARSA have made significant progress in expediting import procedures with the introduction of on-line options for requesting import permits, and sanitary authorizations of imported raw materials that provide immediate electronic delivery to ports of entry.
 They also authorized in 2021 a private logistics hub that includes SENASA and Customs Clearance.

-FOOD AND AGRICULTURAL IMPORT REGULATIONS AND STANDARDS (FAIRS) ANNUAL COUNTRY REPORT 2022 HONDURAS
+FOOD AND AGRICULTURAL IMPORT REGULATIONS AND STANDARDS (FAIRS)ANNUAL COUNTRY REPORT 2023

+HONDURAS